Slack for sales: 4 ways to close deals quicker

 Slack Connect

-- Work across org boundaries in external channels and share a channel with up to 20 organisations.
+- Work across org boundaries in external channels and share a channel with up to 20 organizations.
 Send messages and files and build collective insights.

-- Directly message anyone, inside or outside your organisation, in real time.
+- Directly message anyone, inside or outside your organization, in real time.

 - Extend the benefits of Slack to your external relationships: channels, search, apps and integrations.